sami53tk/technical-test/README.md

 ## Delivery

-You have **one week** since you received the notice of the interview to finish the project.
+You have all the time until the interview to finish the project.
 It will be tested and the code will be reviewed.

-The project will be delivered through a **Github repository**.
+The project will be delivered through a **Github repository** public on your account.
+You must send an email with the link of your repository and the instruction to run the project.

 We strongly recommend to use Docker to ease the execution of your project.
 If you don't follow this recommendation, you shall send a document of your Github repository.